 Mark enjoyed living at Gerroa; for one thing, it meant he wasn’t slaving his guts out.
 It also meant he could go surfing again.
 “I’d found this board in the rubbish and repaired it,” he says.

-But one day, when Mark and Abraham were out in the surf, some elders paid a surprise visit.
+But one day, when Mark and David were out in the surf, some elders paid a surprise visit.
 “Man, were they angry,” says Mark.

 The elders took the family back to the farm where they staged a meeting or “cohol”, interrogating Mark for five hours.
 “They just hammered me,” he says.
 “They were quoting verses from the Bible, telling me I ‘loved the world’, and that anyone who ‘loves the world would lose their life’. ”

-Throughout the mid 2000s, Mark and Abraham were allowed to come back to the farm from time to time to reintegrate.
-But Abraham would invariably do something “worldly” – cut his hair, smoke a cigarette, wear his trousers low – and be reprimanded.
-Then, when Abraham turned 15, the elders asked if he would like to “get washed”, or baptised.
+Throughout the mid 2000s, Mark and David were allowed to come back to the farm from time to time to reintegrate.
+But David would invariably do something “worldly” – cut his hair, smoke a cigarette, wear his trousers low – and be reprimanded.
+Then, when David turned 15, the elders asked if he would like to “get washed”, or baptised.
 “You can all get f…ed,” he told them.
 “The elders almost had a heart attack,” Mark says.
 “After that, they sent us away again, to this farm they own in Bigga.”